hjbdev/pvm/README.md

 ## Installation

-Download the latest pvm version from the releases page.
+Download the latest pvm version from the releases page (1.0-alpha-1, it's currently a pre-release).

 Create the folder `%UserProfile%\.pvm\bin` (e.g. `C:\Users\Harry\.pvm\bin`) and drop the pvm exe in there.
 Add the folder to your PATH.